soumukhe/azurerm-vmmain/README.md

-# Use this only for execting locally or for tf-cloud local mode execution <br>
+# Use this only for executing locally or for tf-cloud local mode execution <br>

+This will install a Ubuntu Bionic 18.04 VM on a desired vNET on Desired Resource Group.
+It will also update everything in the VM and then install docker / docker-compose and bring up a free-radius server ready to be used.
+It will display the keys, IP and username needed to ssh into the VM.
+Once SSH'd in, you will see how to configure avPairs for the Radius Container in the README file there.

 #Variables Required <br>
 #--------------------- <br>
  # variable usage  (these variables are defined in terraform.tfvars (running locally or in TF Cloud local execution mode).
 You can change the values as you need  <br>